mirelapitt/Project-mobile/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portifolio in mobile skeleton
+# Portifolio in mobile version

 > This project is part of the day 4 of the Microverse Program in which is resquested to do a portifolio mobile version.
 This portifolio is where all of my projects and as well as my skills will be uploaded on it in the future.